Skip to main content

 }

-At this point, we have the complete "take picture and upload it" functionality ready.
+At this point the “take picture and upload” functionality is complete.

 public retakePhoto() {